 Proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their school's safeguarding arrangements.
+This is the Group Managing Principal.

 Whole school approach to safeguarding

 Proprietors should ensure they facilitate a whole school or approach to safeguarding.
 This means involving everyone in the school and ensuring that safeguarding, and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.